nishantjr/masters-thesis/thesis.md

     $T-$satisfiable formula $\phi \in \F$, is also satisfiable in a model
     $\mathcal B = (B, \__B) \in \model(T)$ such that $|B_{s_i}| \ge \chi_0, 1 \le i \le n$.

-    Intuitively, it means that if a formula is satisfiable and we have a witness we can either produce an infinite number of witness or an infinite number of counter-examples, allowing us to satisfy any disequality in addition to that formula
+    Intuitively, it means that we can always find models of both theories where the cardinalities of sorts $s_1, \ldots, s_n$ agree.

 Notation: For sort $s$ and signature $\Sigma_i$, let $[s]_i$ denote it's connected component of sorts in $\Sigma_i$

-Optimally intersectable
+Optimally intersectable [@cs576]

 :   The order-sorted signatures $\Sigma_1$ and $\Sigma_2$ are optimally
     intersectable iff: